 The park and surrounding Georgian houses are featured in a number of movies and is one of the most filmed locations in Ireland.
 One of my favourite places is the nearby St. Stephens Green Shopping Centre.

 One of the best places to have a coffee in Dublin has to be in Bewleys Cafe.
 It’s recently undergone a multi million euro makeover and restored to perfection.
 Checkered tiled floors, stunning fireplaces with burning logs and preserved stained glass windows, it feels like stepping back into the 1920’s.

 The one place every person that has visited Dublin will have been to is Temple Bar.
 It is the tourist epicentre of the city!
 Cobbled streets, colourful buildings painted in bright colours, buskers filling the streets with Irish music, the area is best known for the pubs and nightlife.

 GEORGIAN DOORS WALK & MERRION SQUARE

 The buildings around Merrion Square are iconic to Dublin with their beautiful coloured Georgian front doors.
 There is a sign posted walk around the area and it is really fascinating to see such preserved historical buildings with a splash of vibrant colour for good measure.

 Imaginosity is a big hit with local families and visitors alike.
 It’s essentially a children’s museum dedicated to all things fun, play, learning and discovery.
 We are big fans of museums dedicated to little ones and it is great to see them in so many cities nowadays.

 With more than three floors in a massive buildings, its a vast space for little ones to discover and a full day out.
 There is an area for baby and toddlers on the third floor and the museum is suitable for those up to around aged 9 according to their website.

 Lets be honest, there are no tropical beaches in Dublin.
 They are often wild and windy but we have some very cute coastal towns.
 Many have charming street markets, traditional candy shops and some great restaurants.
 Dun Laoighre, Bray and Howth are some firm favourites among locals for a brisk weekend walk on the beach, followed by a yummy traditional lunch.

-800 year old Malahide Castle is only a short distance from Dublin Airport and has some stunning grounds for families to explore.
-The medieval castle is surrounded by places of discovery, from the Butterly glasshouse to the fairy trail in the woods, it’s a fantastic day out for kids.
-The playground is an amazing space for kids of all ages and not to mention a tour of the castle itself.
-There is a tonne of things to see and do both inside the grounds of the castle and in nearby Malahide village.
+800 year old, Malahide Castle is only a short distance from Dublin Airport and has some stunning grounds for families to explore.
+The medieval castle is surrounded by places of discovery, from the Butterly glasshouse to the fairy trail in the woods, it’s a fantastic day out for kids and one of the must-see castles in Ireland.

 THE PHOENIX PARK

 The Phoenix Park is probably the most famous of all within Ireland.
 Home to resident deer, it draws wildlife spotters and animal lovers alike.
 Its also home to the Irish president and some very quaint old buildings surrounded by stunning parkland.